HF-Royo/Learning-CSS/README.md

 # Learning-CSS
-Difference of internal, external, and inline of HTML to CSS.
+Difference of internal, external, and inline of HTML to CSS (style.css).
 Using H1 as the text and how to color them depends on what type they are